-- Be sure to keep personal info out of anything you put online using school-provided technology. - Do NOT log-in to the network as another student. - Do NOT use speech that isn't appropriate for a classroom. - Treat other students and staff and their ideas online with respect. - Your online assignments are just like any other assignments - you must follow spreadsheet, the teacher can see what's being typed
+- Be sure to keep personal info out of anything you put online. - Do NOT log-in as another student - Do NOT use speech that isn't appropriate for a classroom. - Treat other students and staff and their ideas online with respect. - Your online assignments are just like any other assignments you must follow rules about plagiarism, cheating and use of technology. - You MUST NOT use the internet to harass, discriminate or